|9-15.100||General Principles Related to Obtaining Fugitives from Abroad|

 9-15.250 - Procedure After Assembling Documents

-After assembling the documents required in support of extradition, the prosecutor must review them carefully to ensure that all dates and charges mentioned in the affidavit and accompanying exhibits are consistent.
+After assembling the documents required in support of extradition, the prosecutor should review them carefully to ensure that all names, dates, and charges mentioned in the affidavit and accompanying exhibits are consistent, and then forward the documents to OIA for review.
+Prosecutors should not execute affidavits, nor have witnesses do so, until the OIA attorney who covers the country approves the drafts.

 9-15.300 - Procedure in the Foreign Country

-The Department of State will send the extradition documents and the translation to the American Embassy in the foreign country, which will present them under cover of a diplomatic note formally requesting extradition to the appropriate agency of the foreign government, usually the foreign ministry.
-The request and supporting documents are then forwarded to the court or other body responsible for determining whether the requirements of the treaty and the country's domestic law have been met.
+The Department of State will send the extradition documents and the translation, if any, to the U.S. Embassy in the foreign country, which will present them under cover of a diplomatic note formally requesting extradition to the appropriate agency of the foreign government, usually the foreign ministry.
+The request and supporting documents are then forwarded to the foreign court or other body responsible for determining whether the requirements of the treaty and the country's domestic law have been met.

-In general, the foreign government's decision on our extradition request is based on the request itself and any evidence presented by the fugitive.
-Because the American prosecutor will not have the opportunity to appear before the foreign court, the written submission, particularly the prosecutor's affidavit, must be as persuasive as possible.
-This is particularly essential when the charges are based on statutes unique to United States law, such as RICO or CCE.
+In general, the foreign government's decision on the extradition request is based on the request itself and any evidence presented by the fugitive.
+Because the U.S. prosecutor will not have the opportunity to appear before the foreign court, the written submission, particularly the prosecutor's affidavit, must be as persuasive as possible.
+This is essential when the charges are based on statutes unique to U. S. law, such as RICO or CCE.

 Though factual defenses to extradition are limited, the fugitive may delay a decision through procedural challenges.
 The determination of extraditability is often subject to review or appeal.
 Prediction of the time required to return an individual to the United States is difficult and depends on the circumstances of the individual case and the practice of the foreign country involved.